Dan6erbond/shrinkarr/README.md

 ### Free space

-You can either configure the absolute free space or a ratio of the monitored paths size that Shrinkarr will use as the threshold to start deleting downloads.
+You can either configure the absolute free space or a ratio of the monitored path's size that Shrinkarr will use as the threshold to start deleting downloads.

 #### `SHRINKARR_FREE_SPACE` (string, human-readable size)